Have you ever found yourself in a situation when you simply don’t have a clue how to do something?

-There is one more great attachment, Detailer’s Grip, which fits on any rotary tool.
-The detailer’s grip keeps the weight of the Dremel over your hand so it will help you to use the tool for longer periods of time.
+There is one more great attachment, Detailer’s Grip, which fits any rotary tool.
+The detailer’s grip keeps the weight of the Dremel over your hand and helps you use the tool for longer periods of time.
 It is particularly useful for work such as engraving, carving, etching and polishing.
-It is perfect addition when you are doing on a fixed object with tiny bits.
+It is a perfect addition when you are working on a fixed object with tiny bits.

 Always prepare pattern

-Well, you can always engrave free-hand but having a pattern to trace over is a great way to start out.
-To transfer a pattern onto a metal surface, use carbon paper or simply draw the design with pencil or marker.
-Engraving glass is even easier: pop the pattern underneath the glass, and you’ll be able to see straight through and use it as your guide.
+Well, you can always engrave free-hand but having a pattern to trace over is a great way to start.
+To transfer a pattern onto a metal surface, use carbon paper or simply draw the design with a pencil or a marker.
+Engraving glass is even easier; pop the pattern underneath the glass, and you’ll be able to see straight through and use it as your guide.
 Just be sure to stick it to the glass so it doesn’t move around halfway through your engraving.

 What we found as a very handy and perfect addition for your Dremel tool is Dremel Workstation.
-You just need to attach the tool in workstation and enjoy your tasks.
+You just need to attach the tool to the workstation and enjoy your tasks.

 How to Change Dremel Bit

-Step 1: Make sure to unplug your tool if it is corded version.
+Step 1: Make sure to unplug your tool if it is a corded version.

 Step 2: First thing to do is to press the shaft lock switch which is on the frontal edge of the tool and hold it.
 Be careful when doing this because you might hurt yourself.
 Be sure that your hands are dry.

 Step 3: Once you have unlocked the shaft lock control, the collet metal nut will become loose.
-You can feel it when you try to touch it using your fingers.
-The moment the collet metal becomes loose, unscrew it on the shaft at the endpoint by turning it into an anticlockwise direction.
+You can feel it when you try touching it using your fingers.
+The moment the collet metal loses, unscrew it on the shaft at the endpoint by turning it into an anticlockwise direction.
 Continue turning it into the same direction gradually until the moment it is detached from the tool.

-Step 4: On the front side of the Dremel tool is attached plastic housing cap.
+Step 4: On the front side of the Dremel tool there is a plastic housing cap attached.
 You can easily remove the plastic housing cap by unbolting it.
-Turn the housing cap in anticlockwise direction just as you did with collet metal nut.
-Pe careful and don’t force it because you might destroy the threads which will cause problems when screwing it back.
+Turn the housing cap in the anticlockwise direction just as you did with collet metal nut.
+Be careful and don’t force it because you might destroy the threads which will cause problems when screwing it back.

 Step 5: You should remove the collet out of the shaft.
 This is a tiny silver metal tube.
 It is thinner on the back and wider on the front.
 You are inserting the thinner side into the drive shaft.
 In this step, you need to remove it from the motor shaft again gently to avert any possibility of hurting you during the process.

-Step 6: Once you have removed it make sure that you place Dremel bit inside the metal collet nut.
-It is important to make sure that bit is placed well in the metallic nut that holds the collet because if it isn’t attached well, it won’t function properly.
+Step 6: Once you have removed it, make sure to you place Dremel bit inside the metal collet nut.
+It is important to make sure this is done well in the metallic nut that holds the collet because if it isn’t, it won’t function properly.

 Step 7: After inserting the nut into the metal collect nut, you should insert the Dremel bit inside the collet through the collet nut.
 What is important to understand when doing this is that the Dremel device typically has four different collet sizes.
 We advise you to use the larger Colt.
-Make sure to place the bit so it fits tightly in the nut to avoid no room at all for it to move or wiggle.
+Make sure to place the bit so it fits tightly in the nut to avoid room for moving or wiggling.

 Step 8: Screw the plastic cup housing back to the tool.
 When doing this, make sure that you do it gently and never use the force when doing this because you can easily damage the threads.
 Don’t tighten it as you thread it back to the tool.